 “I’ve got a hollow leg.
 It goes down there and I just take it off and dump it,” Boggs joked to TMZ.

-He did not specify what kind of beer or if he was on a plane at the time.
+He did not specify what kind of beer (one can only speculate whether it were Miller Lites or Budweisers) or if he was on a plane at the time.
 If he were, we can assume he did not get off the flight early in North Dakota like Glenn Howerton’s Dennis in “The Gang Beats Boggs.”
 That would have really cut into his drinking time.